1. Contact a REALTOR®

 7. Close the deal

 Prior to closing, your REALTOR® will have you sign a number of documents transferring ownership to the buyer(s) which will be conveyed to the Transaction Center for delivery at closing.
-Closing generally takes place at the borrower’s lender or the title company.
+Closing generally takes place at the title company or the buyer’s lender.
 If the transfer of possession is scheduled at the time of closing, keys and garage door openers, etc., will be delivered as well.
-All of this is taken care of for you so your moving day activities are not interrupted.´╗┐